msrishav-28/chatbot/README.md

 Pull requests are welcome!
 If you have suggestions or bug reports, please open an issue.

 ## 📬 Contact
-For questions or support, reach out via [your contact info].
+For questions or support, reach out via msrishav28@gmail.com